Tuesday, July 31, 2012

 The craft beer world in the U.S. today sometimes seems spoiled by its current good-beer abundance.
 Whether its the replenished neophytes or group short-term memory loss: for a beer or brewery of more than three years pedigree, the collective will have moved on to the next newest thing, forgetting or abandoning what came before, much of which remains damn tasty.

-In the Washington, D.C. suburban area, Greg Hourigan, at his Hard Times in Bethesda, did not forget.
-Yes, he poured the 'standards, but he also has long been pouring 'craft' beers —local and far afield— often when others were not, and beginning when such things were not always easy to find.
+In the Washington, D.C. suburban area, Greg Hourigan, at his Hard Times in Bethesda, does not forget.
+Yes, he pours the 'standards, but he also has long been pouring 'craft' beers —local and far afield— often when others aren't, and beginning when such things were not always easy to find.
 Early on, he supported local breweries, and has continued to do so.

 Hourigan and Heurich